+- 1. Open a console and cd to the directory where you extracted the source code. - 2.
+If, for example, you are using a 64-bit Linux version, run:

+'''

+cp AIDummy.o.Linux64 AIDummy.o

+'''

+If you use any other architecture, choose the right object you will find in the directory.

-- 1. Open a console and cd to the directory where you extracted the source code. - Run make all to build the game and all the players.
-Note that the Makefile will identify as a player any file matching the expression "AI.cc". - 3.
+- 3. Run make all to build the game and all the players.
+Note that the Makefile will identify as a player any file matching the expression "AI.cc". - 4.
 The call to make should create an executable file called Game.
-This executable allows you to run a match as follows:

-./Game Demo Demo Demo < default.cnf > default.res

-Here, we are starting a match with 4 instances of the player "Demo" (included with the source code), with the game configuration defined in "default.cnf".
+This executable allows you to run a match as follows: - ./Game Demo Demo Demo Demo -s 3424 < default.cnf > default.res Here, we are starting a match with 4 instances of the player "Demo" (included with the source code), with the game configuration defined in "default.cnf".
 The output of this match will be stored in "default.res".
+A random seed of 3424 will be used in this run. - 5.
 To watch the match, open the viewer (viewer.html) with your browser and load the "default.res" file.

-A script run.sh for carrying out steps 2-4 automatically is also provided.
+'''

+Use

+'''

+./Game --help

-Use the --help option of Game to see a list of all options you can use.
-For instance, the option --list will show a list with all the available player names.
+to see the list of parameters that you can use.
+Particularly useful is to show all the available players.

+./Game --list